-20 25 round yellow seeds
+20 25 round yellow seeds AB

 23 19 round yellow and green seeds ABb

-25 22 round and angular yellow seeds AaB
+25 22 round and wrinkled yellow seeds AaB

-22 21 round and angular green and yellow seeds $AaBb$
+22 21 round and wrinkled green and yellow seeds AaBb

-In the second and fourth experiments the round and yellow seeds yielded plants with round and angular yellow and green seeds, AaBb.
+In the second and fourth experiments the round and yellow seeds yielded plants with round and wrinkled yellow and green seeds, AaBb.

-From the round green seeds plants resulted with round and angular green seeds, Aab.
+From the round green seeds plants resulted with round and wrinkled green seeds, Aab.

-The angular yellow seeds gave plants with angular yellow and green seeds, aBb.
+The wrinkled yellow seeds gave plants with wrinkled yellow and green seeds, aBb.

-From the angular green seeds plants were raised which yielded again only angular and green seeds, ab.
+From the wrinkled green seeds plants were raised which yielded again only wrinkled and green seeds, ab.

-Although in these two experiments likevise some seeds did not germinate, the figures arrived at already in the previous year were not affected thereby, since each kind of seed gave plants which, as regards their seed were like each other and different from the others.
+Although in these two experiments likewise some seeds did not germinate, the figures arrived at already in the previous year were not affected thereby, since each kind of seed gave plants which, as regards their seed, were like each other and different from the others.
 There resulted therefore from the

-2nd Exp.
-4th Exp.
+2nd.
+Expt.
+4th Expt.

 31 24 plants of the form AaBb

-26 25 " " Aab
+26 25 plants of the form Aab

-27 22 >> " aBb
+27 22 plants of the form aBb

-26 27 " ab
+26 27 plants of the form ab

-In all the experiments, therefore, there appeared all the forms which the proposed theory demands, and also in nearly equal numbers.
+In all the experiments, therefore, there appeared all the forms which the proposed theory demands, and they came in nearly equal numbers.

-In a further experiment the characters of floral colour and length of stem were experimented upon, and selection so made that in the third year of the experiment each character ought to appear in half of all the plants if the above theory were correct.
+In a further experiment the characters of flower-color and length of stem were experimented upon, and selection was so made that in the third year of the experiment each character ought to appear in half of all the plants if the above theory were correct.
 A, B, a, b serve again as indicating the various characters.

 A, violet-red flowers. a, white flowers.
-B, axis long. b, axis short.
+B , axis long. b , axis short.

-The form Ab was fertilised with ab, which produced the hybrid Aab.
-Furthermore, aB was also fertilised with ab, whence the hybrid aBb.
-In the second year, for further fertilisation, the hybrid Aab was used as seed parent, and hybrid aBb as pollen parent.
+The form Ab was fertilized with ab, which produced the hybrid Aab.
+Furthermore, aB was also fertilized with ab, whence the hybrid aBb.
+In the second year, for further fertilization, the hybrid Aab was used as seed parent, and hybrid aBb as pollen parent.

+'''

 Seed parent, Aab.
 Pollen parent, aBb.
-Possible egg cells, Abab.
-Pollen cells, aBab.
+Possible egg cells, Ab, ab.
+Pollen cells, aB, ab.

+'''

-From the fertilisation between the possible egg and pollen cells four combinations should result, viz.:--
+From the fertilisation between the possible egg and pollen cells four combinations should result, namely:

-AaBb + aBb + Aab + ab.
+$$AaBb + aBb + Aab + ab$$

-From this it is perceived that, according to the above theory, in the third year of the experiment out of all the plants
+From this it is perceived that, according to the above theory, in the third year of the experiment out of all the plants,

-Half should have violet-red flowers (Aa), ( lasses 1, 3
+Half should have violet-red flowers (Aa), C lasses 1, 3

-" ,, ,, white flowers $(a)$ " 2, 4
+" " " white flowers (a) " 2, 4

-,, ,, ,, a long axis $(Bb)$ ,, 1, 2
+" " " a long axis (Bb) " 1, 2

-,, " ,, a short axis $(b)$ " 3, 4
+" " " a short axis (\boldsymbol{b}) " 3, 4

-From 45 fertilisations of the second year 187 seeds resulted, of which only 166 reached the flowering stage in the third year.
-Among these the separate classes appeared in the numbers following:---
+From 45 fertilizations of the second year 187 seeds resulted, of which only 166 reached the flowering stage in the third year.
+Among these the separate classes appeared in the numbers following:

-Class.
-Colour of flower.
-Stem.
+Class Flower Color Stem

 1 violet-red long 47 times

-2 white long 40 "
+2 white long 40 times

-3 violet-red $\mathbf{short}$ 38 "
+3 violet-red short 38 times

-4 white short 41 "
+4 white short 41 times

-There consequently appeared-
+There subsequently appeared,